Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 What kind of notification do you want?
 Do you want to see it?
 Do you want a sound to alert you to something new?
 Choose the notification type you want.
 You have three choices:

-- Collaborate pop-up: A visual notification that appears in Collaborate's media space.
+- Collaborate pop-up: A visual notification that appears in Collaborate's content presentation area.
 You must have the session window open and active to see it.

 - Audio: A sound that alerts you to something new.
 Different notifications have different sounds.

 - Join session notification: Sounds like a boing.

 - New chat notification: Sounds like a thunk.

 - Hand raise notification: Sounds like "Duh da."
 Only moderators can hear hand raise notifications.

 - Leave session notification: Sounds like "Bing bong."